CA (613) 212-2225 | US (720) 994-8779 [email protected]

 Smaller settings are less intimidating for some children, leading to increased participation and engagement.
 This supportive environment is conducive to building confidence.

-In fact, educators can continuously monitor the progress of the whole classroom, that is, each individual student.
+Educators should continuously monitor the progress of the whole classroom, that is, each individual student.

 Students in small groups can benefit from collaborative learning experiences.
 They can interact, discuss ideas, and learn from their peers, which adds a social dimension to their education.